The Impact of Community-Based Testing and Free Condom Distribution on HIV Prevention Among Youth in Kenya

 Researchers studied whether increasing HIV testing through community-based VCT, providing a large supply of free male condoms at one point in time, or the provision of VCT and male condoms together could reduce risky sexual behaviors and HIV risk over the next two years.

 Context of the evaluation

-Kenya has the fifth largest population of people living with HIV in the world– at nearly five percent.4 While new HIV infections decreased by 30 percent since 2010 and 89 percent of people living with HIV know their status, only 60 percent of young women and men could correctly identify ways of preventing sexual transmission of HIV as of 2014.5 As of 2007, the prevalence of the sexually transmitted infection (STI) Herpes Simplex Virus-2 (HSV-2), a reliable indicator of risky sexual behaviors that could transmit HIV, increased rapidly among young women and men, with women having a higher prevalence.
+Kenya has the fifth largest population of people living with HIV in the world—at nearly five percent.5 While new HIV infections decreased by 30 percent since 2010 and 89 percent of people living with HIV know their status, only 60 percent of young women and men could correctly identify ways of preventing sexual transmission of HIV as of 2014.5 As of 2007, the prevalence of the sexually transmitted infection (STI) Herpes Simplex Virus-2 (HSV-2), a reliable indicator of risky sexual behaviors that could transmit HIV, increased rapidly among young women and men, with women having a higher prevalence.

 The study took place in Kenya’s rural Western Province among youth aged 17 to 24 in 2009.
 Participants had been successfully surveyed as part of a previous study by Duflo, Dupas, and Kremer in 328 primary schools.
 At the time of the study (2009-2010), roughly half of the participants were between 19 and 20 years of age and about 20 percent were married.
-About 42 percent had ever been tested for HIV, which was higher among women than men.
+About 42 percent had ever been tested for HIV, a rate that was higher among women than men.
 Only one third could correctly answer questions about HIV transmission and only 13 percent had accepting attitudes of people living with HIV/AIDS.

 Details of the intervention